ng-alain/delon/packages/auth/docs/getting-started.en-US.md

 @delon/auth thinks that the encrypted string that needs to be sent when requesting is called the Token value, whether it is JWT `Authorization` parameter or OAuth2 `access_token` value, which is also the value carried by each HTTP request.
 Therefore, the `ITokenModel` interface is used to represent authentication information and has only one `token` attribute.

+> Note: The token value must be a string type.

 ### Authentication Style

 There are currently two styles: Simple Web Token (using `SimpleTokenModel`) and Json Web Token (using `JWTTokenModel`) with parsing `payload` capabilities.
 The `ITokenModel` interface can be customized if you have special requirements.